 A honey decrystallizer is a tank that is manufactured for use in decrystallizing honey.
 It is specially designed for its task.
-Decrystallizers are great for use liquefying bulk amounts of honey.
+Decrystallizers are great for use in liquefying bulk amounts of honey.
 They give off slow controlled heat that they spread evenly through the honey and surfaces of honey containers.

-A decrystallizer tank is energy efficient and can come equipped with digital control systems for your easy use.
+A decrystallizer tank is energy efficient and can come equipped with digital control systems for easy use.
 Proper use of the decrystallizer tank gives you fast, safe and precise heating of honey in the tank without scorching the honey, occurrence of hot spots or overheating the honey once it has liquefied.